-This list contains items like Pat Metheny and Jamie Cullum.
-Upvote the best items to see them rise closer to the top of the list.
-Also, you should vote on items like Earl Klugh and Wayne Shorter, if you like them.
+This list contains artists like Pat Metheny and Jamie Cullum.
+Upvote the best artists to see them rise closer to the top of the list.
+Also, you should vote on artists like Earl Klugh and Wayne Shorter, if you like them.

 All important, significant and iconic names in crossover jazz music history deserve your votes, so make sure to choose wisely.
 You can only vote once on this list.